GDQuest/learn-gdscript/README.md

 This app is the free part of a larger paid course to become a game developer: [Learn to Code From Zero, with Godot](https://gdquest.mavenseed.com/courses/learn-to-code-from-zero-with-godot).

-Over 1600 backers funded this project on Kickstarter.
+The series is compatible with Godot 4.

 ## How to run the app

 You can run the app online here:

+- Latest stable release: https://gdquest.github.io/learn-gdscript/
 - Bleeding edge version: https://gdquest.github.io/learn-gdscript/staging/ (we update this version periodically as we make improvements)
-- Latest stable release: https://gdquest.github.io/learn-gdscript/

 Also, you can download the app for Windows, macOS, and Linux on Itch.io: https://gdquest.itch.io/learn-godot-gdscript